 It does the same job as a table saw and dado blade set but most especially for some purposes.
 Using a router in combination with a straight bit, you can cut a great dado.
 The ability to cut a “stopped dado” is one distinct feature of using a router to cut a dado.
 Generally, when cutting a dado with a router, keep the speed low, and remain patient.
 You would have to carry out gradual multiple shallow passes.
 Typically, the depth per each pass ranges between 1/16 to 1/18-inch.

-The major reason for multiple passes is to prevent burning of the workpiece or quick dulling of bits.
+The major reason for multiple passes is to prevent the burning of the workpiece or the quick dulling of bits.
 In conclusion, ensure that you use a straightedge to guide the router’s path.

 The major difference between using a router and a dado blade set is the accuracy.
 A dado blade set affords you the ability to set the right width for the expected dado exactly.
 In comparison, a router will require you to use your discretion and go through multiple passes.